middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-2-2020-tix-investigation-resolutions-procedure.md

 **1\.
 Criminal Complaints**

 Any student or employee may pursue criminal charges with local, state, or federal law enforcement agencies.
 Middlebury will offer and, upon request, provide assistance to individuals covered under this procedure with notifying law enforcement agencies.
 These options are available regardless of whether an individual chooses to file a complaint with Middlebury.
-Individuals have the option to notify such agencies with or without assistance from Middlebury, and have the option not to personally notify such authorities.
+Individuals have the option to notify such agencies with or without assistance from Middlebury and have the option not to personally notify such authorities.

 **2\.
 Orders of Protection**